ericlathrop/communitweet/README.md

 You'll need to [create a Twitter app](https://apps.twitter.com/) to get the required API keys for the bot to work.

 The hashtag list is case-insensitive.

-This uses the [Twitter Streaming API](https://dev.twitter.com/docs/api/streaming), which means the retweets should happen almost immediately.